Philippine Basketball Association draft

 The Philippine Basketball Association draft is an annual event dating back to 1985 in which the twelve teams from the Philippine Basketball Association (PBA) can draft players who are eligible and wish to join the league.
-The draft usually takes place between October to December, during the league's off-season.
+The draft usually takes place between October and December, during the league's off-season.
 No player may sign with the PBA until he has been eligible for at least one draft.
-However, foreign player-nationals of Filipino descent are ineligible for both the draft and the league if they are aged 31 years and up.

 Eligibility

 All players have to be natural-born Filipinos.
 Persons who chose Philippine citizenship by the age of maturity are considered as natural-born citizens.

-For local players the requirements are that they must: